thegrumpys/odop/docs/Help/gettingStartedSpring.md

 with the default design (Startup).

 Tutorial sessions teach operation of the program.
-Use the **Help : Tutorial...** menu item to select the desired tutorial session.
+Use the **Help : Tutorial...** menu item (illustrated in the screen captures below) to select the desired tutorial session.

 ![Help Tutorial](./png/HelpTutorial.png "Help Tutorial")